wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-server/sources_installation.rst

     # cd wazuh-*
     # ./install.sh

-  .. note:: Since Wazuh 3.5 it is necessary to have internet connection when following this step.

 4. When the script asks what kind of installation you want, type ``manager`` to install the Wazuh Manager: